paluh/ansible-augeas/README.md

  significantly speedup execution of your action.
 In other words - __you can also use `file` and `lens` options, when you work on standard files, to make this processing faster__.

+#### Transform example

+**NOTE : ** Although this transform examples are kept, its usually better to use `lens & file` action, which is more efficient and takes care of files reloading etc. Some scenarios require usage of `transform` tough.

+You should be careful when using `transform` and __remember to load files after transformations__.
+You have to be also aware that `load` command will __"remove everything underneath
+`/augeas/files` and `/files`, regardless of whether any entries have been modified or not"__ (http://augeas.net/docs/references/c_api/files/augeas-h.html#aug_load) sand that `load` is costly operation.
+You should order your commands and put `transforms`, then `load` and then other transformations.

+    - name: Modify sshd_config in custom location
+      action: augeas commands='transform "sshd" "incl" "/home/paluh/programming/ansible/tests/sshd_config"
+                               load
+                               match "/files/home/paluh/programming/ansible/tests/sshd_config/AllowUsers/*"'

 ## Debugging